Voyager: MTD-Based Aggregation Protocol for Mitigating Poisoning Attacks on DFL: Introduction

 \section{Introduction}

 The widespread adoption of communication technologies and the growing prevalence of the Internet-of-Things (IoT) concept are leading to an extensive rise in the number of devices connected to the Internet.
-However, these massive devices create enormous amounts of distributed data, posing new challenges in the processing and analysis of such data in a privacy-preserved way.
+However, these massive numbers of devices create enormous amounts of distributed data, posing new challenges in the processing and analysis of such data in a privacy-preserved way.
 Federated Learning (FL) is a novel approach in that leverages collaborative learning on distributed datasets~\cite{mcmahan2016federated}.
 Unlike traditional Machine Learning (ML) methods, FL allows users to share their local models instead of the raw data with a central server, preserving data privacy.
 However, a central server is still needed for FL to aggregate the models.
-This centralized FL (CFL) approach has some drawbacks, such as the single point of failure and network bottlenecks.
-To address these concerns, decentralized FL (DFL) has been introduced, where all nodes are considered equal and can act as both trainers and aggregators simultaneously, improving the fault tolerance of the system~\cite{beltran2023decentralized}.
+This Centralized FL (CFL) approach has some drawbacks, such as the single point of failure and network bottlenecks.
+To address these concerns, Decentralized FL (DFL) has been introduced, where all nodes are considered equal and can act as both trainers and aggregators simultaneously, improving the fault tolerance of the system~\cite{beltran2023decentralized}.

 Nevertheless, due to its distributed nature, FL is vulnerable to adversarial attacks whereby malicious participants can undermine the privacy and robustness of the FL model~\cite{bouacida2021vulnerabilities}.
 Poisoning attacks constitute a category of malicious attacks that exploit the robustness and precision of FL.
-Malicious participants manipulate their own data or models and share them with other participants to undermine the usefulness of models used by other participants.
+Malicious participants manipulate their own data or models and share them with other participants to undermine the robustness of their models.
 Poisoning attacks pose significant risks to both CFL and DFL.
 In CFL, the central server receives poisoned models from malicious participants, leading to a compromised global model after aggregation.
-In the case of DFL, the poisoned models produced by malicious participants are disseminated throughout the network, presenting a potential threat to all participants involved.
+In DFL, the poisoned models produced by malicious participants are disseminated throughout the network, presenting a threat to all participants involved.